-Once animals are microchipped, dogs and cat owners receive a Certificate of Identification.
+Once animals are microchipped, dog and cat owners will receive a Certificate of Identification.

-You must microchip your pet before registering it.
-Dogs and cats need to be registered by the time they are six months old.
+You pet needs to be microchipped before it is registered, and dogs and cats need to be registered by the time they are 6 months old.

 - Certification of Identification, which you receive when your pet is microchipped.

 - The NSW Companion Animals Register's Lifetime Registration form, which you need to complete before submitting it to us.

 - Photo ID – if you're a pensioner, provide your pension card as discounted registration fees apply.

 - The Desexing Certificate - if your pet is desexed, discounted registration fees apply.

 When registering your pet in person, please bring the documentation with you for us to sight.